ollama/ollama/docs/modelfile.md

 ### TEMPLATE

-`TEMPLATE` the full prompt template to be passed into the model.
+`TEMPLATE` of the full prompt template to be passed into the model.
 It may include (optionally) a system prompt and a user's prompt.
 This is used to create a full custom prompt, and syntax may be model specific.

 #### Template Variables